barbalex/erfassen/src/technischeDoku/manageUsersAndProjects.md

    * on delete projectDef doc in messageDb
    * sync project's collections

+### edit
+1. server-side
-5.    edit project
+   * on edit projectDef doc in project database
-      server-side
-5.1.1  on edit projectDef doc in project database 5.1.2 if one of projectDef.users was removed, remove project name from userDoc's project list 5.1.3 if one of projectDef.users was added, add project name in userDoc's project list
+   * if one of projectDef.users was removed, remove project name from userDoc's project list
+   * if one of projectDef.users was added, add project name in userDoc's project list

-6.    delete project
+### delete
-      server-side
+1. server-side
-6.1.1 on delete projectDef doc in project, i.e. db 6.1.2 loop projectDef.users
+   * on delete projectDef doc in project, i.e. db
+   * loop projectDef.users
-6.1.3 remove project name from userDoc's project list 6.1.4 delete project db
+   * remove project name from userDoc's project list
+   * delete project db
-      app-side
+2. app-side
-6.2.1 TODO: need to clear data from rxdb/pouch?
+   * TODO: need to clear data from rxdb/pouch?